mamezou-tech/concourse-k8s-resource/README.md

 Concourse CI custom resource for kubernetes.

 This resource assumes that kubernetes deployment is executed by plain manifests(`kubectl apply -f`) or Kustomize(`kubectl apply -k`).

 In addition to deploy(`kubectl apply`) operation, it also supports delete(`kubectl delete`) and undo(`kubectl rollout undo`) operations.

+This resource has been tested on 1.14 and 1.17 (probably works on 1.15 and 1.16).

 ## Source Configuration